MarkDBlackwell/temperament-math/README.md

 Unlike Young's, however,
-the sharp keys' major thirds are closer to just than those of the corresponding flat keys, which increases variety.
+the sharp keys' major thirds are closer to just than those of the corresponding flat keys.
+This increases variety.
-(In Young's, these are the same.)
+(In Young's, they are the same.)

 Unlike Young's,
-the sharp keys are favored over the flat keys
+the sharp keys are favored over the flat keys.
-(in other words, the major thirds are more just).
+(In other words, the major thirds are more just.)

-This improves the sound of the major dominant chords of the commonly-used minor keys, such as the E-major dominant chord of A-minor, A-major of D-minor, and B-major of E-minor.
+This improves the sound of the
+(major) dominant chords of the commonly-used minor keys: for example, the E-major dominant chord in A-minor, A-major in D-minor, and B-major in E-minor.

 Also unlike Young's,
 the major third CE is perfectly just, here.
+He only came fairly close.

 ## Notes on the program